-Native tab User/Schema Schema to which you want connect.
+Native tab User/Schema Schema to which you want to connect.
 Password Password for schema to which you want connect.
 TNS or Direct tab TNS-Allows you to connect to a database using your TNS names file.
 Databases-Allows you to connect to a database using your TNS names file.
 Select a database from the list.
 Direct-Allows you to connect to a database using Host, Port, Server name or SID.
 Connect as Type of connection you connect to the database with: Normal, SYSDBA, or SYSOPER.
 Connect Using Select the Oracle Client to use for this connection.
-Make this the BMF default home Selecting this checkbox sets this as the default client for Benchmark Factory.
+This specification is used by Benchmark Factory Agents running on Windows only.
+Make this the BMF default home Selecting this check box sets this as the default client for Benchmark Factory.
 Connection Name Enter a name to use to identify the connection in the My Connections pane.
 ODBC tab Data Source Name Select a data source from the drop-down list.
 Click Add DSN to create a new data source.
 User Name Enter the user name to use for this connection.
 Password Enter the password to use for this connection.
 Options Click to specify timeout and reconnect options.
 See Connection Timeout and Reconnect Options.

 - 4. Click Create Connection to save the connection information and connect. - 5.
 After creating a new Oracle connection, you can collect database and host server information using the Edit Connection dialog.
-See Environment Information on page 62 for more information.
+See Environment Information on page 66 for more information.